FREE Ground Shipping and USPS Priority Shipping on U.S. orders over $50.

 Applying heat to your stomach area can help soothe some stomach troubles.
 If you're experiencing stressed muscles or cramps, a little heat goes a long way.
 The warmth will distract you from the discomfort and help relax the muscles that are causing you trouble.
 Try using a heating pad, hot water bottle, or heated rice pack.

 Ginger has been used as a natural stomach remedy since the Greek and Roman Empires.
 This fragrant root can be eaten raw, cooked, boiled, or ground up and used as a supplement.
-Many people (especially pregnant women) use ginger to help fight nausea because it’s very natural and very easy to get.
+Many people (especially pregnant women) use ginger to help fight nausea because it’s natural and very easy to get.
 Ginger can also help with nausea from motion sickness.

 Another common way to soothe a stomach is peppermint.
 Peppermint has been found to help with occasional bloating, constipation, and diarrhea.
 Peppermint helps relax the muscles in the digestive tract.
 It can be chewed and eaten fresh, boiled into a tea, or used as an oil.

 Taking probiotic supplements is a great way to relieve gastrointestinal distress.
 They work well to combat occasional diarrhea and other common stomach problems.
-Depending on what your symptoms are determines the best probiotic and the amount you should take.
+Depending on what your symptoms determine the best probiotic and the amount you should take.
 If you’re not sure what probiotics to take, talk with your doctor.

 Eating BRAT foods is another way to help with stomach problems, especially diarrhea.
 BRAT foods (bananas, rice, applesauce, and toast) are all starchy, which helps bind foods together internally, making stool firmer.
 This can decrease the number of trips to the bathroom and the severity of those trips.
 Because these foods are bland, they don’t contain anything that would irritate the stomach or intestines.
 This means these foods can be good to eat if you’re dealing with heartburn as well.
 Foods in the BRAT diet also contain potassium and magnesium which helps replace nutrients lost through vomiting and diarrhea.